 - Log in to MyKinsta.

-- Go to Sites and select the site you’d like to restart PHP on.
+- Go to WordPress Sites and select the site on which you’d like to restart PHP.

 - Go to the Tools tab and find the Restart PHP section.

 - Click the Restart PHP button.

 Please note that restarting PHP will take about 5-10 seconds.
 You will receive a notification at the bottom of the screen when it is completed.